Herbert Huffman: Early life

 Huffman was born on January 27, 1905, in Plain City, Union County, Ohio.
 Plain City, founded in 1818, is a town of modest size located on the western bank of Big Darby Creek.
-Huffman’s parents were Hamer Isaac Huffman (1868–1950) and Cora Louise Brown (1869–1917), both Ohio natives.
+Huffman's parents were Hamer Isaac Huffman (1868–1950) and Cora Louise Brown (1869–1917), both Ohio natives.
 Hamer Issac was a dry goods merchant by trade.

 Huffman was the youngest of three brothers.
 Older brothers, Isaac Lloyd and Isaac Boyd, were twins.
-They were 14 years old at the time of Huffman’s birth.
-Huffman’s mother died of uncertain cause when he was 11 years old.
+They were 14 years old at the time of Huffman's birth.
+Huffman's mother died of uncertain cause when he was 11 years old.
 His father took a second wife, Ella Car, two years later.

 Huffman attended Westminster Choir College, and was a member of the first graduating class in 1929.
 This residential music college, founded in 1926, was originally located in Dayton, Ohio.
 It then moved to Ithaca, New York, before permanently establishing itself at Princeton, New Jersey.
-Graduates of the Westminster Choir College, who are sometimes referred to as “Ministers of Music,” include a large number of notable composers, musical directors, and musicians.
+Graduates of the Westminster Choir College, who are sometimes referred to as "Ministers of Music", include a large number of notable composers, musical directors, and musicians.

 Family

-On February 4, 1929, at age 24, Huffman married Mary Christine Southard at the Westminster Choir College in Dayton, Ohio.
+On February 4, 1929, at age 24, Huffman married Mary Christine Southard at Westminster Presbyterian Church, the church sponsoring and operating the Choir College prior to its ultimate move to Princeton, in Dayton, Ohio.
 Southard, a native of Marysville, Ohio, was 23 years of age at the time.
 She was an organist, pianist, and music teacher.
 The couple had three children, Richard, born on March 9, 1932, Mary Jane, born on December 13, 1934, and Robert, born on May 10, 1939.
 After arriving in Columbus, Ohio, the Huffmans occupied various rental addresses, before settling in a house in Bexley, just east of Columbus.